Greeting from the Director

 The nuclear fusion reactor is currently expected to be realized in 30 years.

 Nuclear Fusion Research in the World

 There are two principal systems for plasma confinement.
 One is the “magnetic confinement system” as represented by the helical type and the tokamak type.
 The other is the “inertial confinement system.”
-In the magnetic confinement system, high temperature plasmas are confined using a strong magnetic field.
-At the National Institute for Fusion Science, plasma physics, technology, and simulation research are being conducted concentrating on the Large Helical Device (LHD), which is the world’s largest helical system.
+In the magnetic confinement system, high-temperature plasmas are confined using a strong magnetic field.
+At the National Institute for Fusion Science (NIFS), plasma physics, technology, and simulation research are being conducted concentrating on the Large Helical Device (LHD), which is one of the world’s largest helical systems.
 The concept of the helical system originated in Japan.
 The helical system has the excellent property of steady-state plasma operation because the confinement magnetic field can be produced using only the external magnetic coils.
 The best performance of the steady-state plasma has been achieved at the LHD.
-Plasma research using a helical device has been conducted in Japan, Germany, Spain, Australia,and other countries.
+Plasma research using a helical device has been conducted in Japan, Germany, Spain, and other countries.
+Recently, China and Costa Rica have initiated helical plasma research.
 A tokamak-type device achieved the world record of the fusion criterion, which is determined as the product of the ion temperature, the ion density, and the energy confinement time.
 The tokamak system requires a plasma current to produce the confinement magnetic field.
 The accurate control method of the plasma current is one of the most important issues of the tokamak system in order to realize the steady-state operation.
 Tokamak plasma physics have been investigated in Japan, the United States, the United Kingdom, Germany, China, Korea, and other countries.
 For the inertial confinement system, the nuclear fusion reaction occurs by implosion of the fuel by an instantaneous strong force using high energy lasers or ion beams.
 The inertial confinement system has been investigated mainly in the United States and Japan.

 Division of Fusion System